cocallaw/AzPolicy-EventHub-TLS/README.md

 ## Remediation Permissions

-The remediation task requires the following permissions to be assigned to the user or system  or service principal that will be executing the remediation task:
+For remediation the following permissions need to be assigned to the user or system assigned managed identity that will be executing the remediation task:

 | Role Definition             | ID                                   |
 |-----------------------------|--------------------------------------|